The Great Wave (The Lord of the Rings: The Rings of Power)

-"The Great Wave" is the fourth episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power, based on the novel The Lord of the Rings and its appendices by J. R. R. Tolkien.
-Set in the Second Age of Middle-earth, thousands of years before Tolkien's The Hobbit and The Lord of the Rings, it follows a large cast of characters.
-The episode was written by Stephany Folsom and showrunners J. D. Payne and Patrick McKay, and directed by Wayne Che Yip.
+"The Great Wave" is the fourth episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power.
+The series is based on J. R. R. Tolkien's history of Middle-earth, primarily material from the appendices of the novel The Lord of the Rings (1954–55).
+The episode is set thousands of years before the novel in Middle-earth's Second Age.
+It was written by Stephany Folsom and showrunners J. D. Payne and Patrick McKay, and directed by Wayne Che Yip.

-Amazon made a multi-season commitment for a new The Lord of the Rings series in November 2017.
+The series was ordered in November 2017.
 Payne and McKay were set to develop it in July 2018.
 Filming for the first season took place in New Zealand, and work on episodes beyond the first two began in January 2021.
-Yip was revealed to be directing four episodes of the season that March, including the fourth episode.
+Yip was revealed to be directing four episodes of the season that March, including the fourth.
 Production wrapped for the season in August 2021.
+The episode uses a palantír seeing stone to show the future destruction of the island kingdom of Númenor.
+It also introduces Adar (Joseph Mawle), an Elf who was transformed into one of the first Orcs.
+Sophia Nomvete provided the vocals for her character, Disa, who sings "A Plea to the Rocks" in the episode.

 "The Great Wave" premiered on the streaming service Amazon Prime Video on September 16, 2022.
 It was estimated to have high viewership and received generally positive reviews.

 Plot

-Míriel has a vision of Númenor being destroyed by a giant tsunami.
+Queen Regent Míriel has a vision of Númenor being destroyed by a giant tsunami.
 Galadriel and Elendil present Míriel with proof that the forces of Sauron are attacking the Southlands in Middle-earth and Galadriel asks her to intervene.
 Míriel refuses and Galadriel asks to speak with her father, King Tar-Palantir, who hasn't been seen in years.
 Míriel has Galadriel imprisoned.
-Isildur and his friends Valandil and Ontamo are dismissed from their cadet training after Isildur makes a costly mistake.
+Isildur and his friends Valandil and Ontamo are dismissed from their cadet training after Isildur makes a mistake while distracted.

-Arondir meets Adar, the leader and "father" of the Orcs who is an Elf.
-He lets Arondir leave with a message for the Southlanders who are taking refuge in the Elven watchtower of Ostirith: forsake their claims to the Southlands and swear fealty to Adar, or they will be destroyed.
-Meanwhile, Theo wants to be helpful but is ignored by Bronwyn.
-He and Rowan return to Tirharad to recover food from the tavern and are attacked by Orcs.
-Rowan escapes back to the tower while Theo is forced to hide in a well.
+Arondir meets Adar, the Elvish leader of the Orcs, who lets Arondir leave with a message for the Southlanders: forsake their claim to the Southlands and swear fealty to Adar or be destroyed.
+Theo returns to Tirharad to recover food from the tavern and is attacked by Orcs.
+Arondir rescues Theo and they return to Ostirith.
+Tavern owner Waldreg reveals to Theo that he is a follower of Sauron and explains that the broken sword is a gift from the Dark Lord.
+The Orcs now know that Theo has the sword.

-In Eregion, the Elves and Dwarves are working together to build Celebrimbor's powerful new forge.
-Celebrimbor believes Durin IV is hiding something, and Elrond goes to investigate.
-He learns that Durin has been mining a new ore that is very light and very strong below Khazad-dûm.
+In Eregion, the realm of the Elven-smiths, the Elves and Dwarves begin building Celebrimbor's new forge.
+Celebrimbor believes Prince Durin IV is hiding something and Elrond investigates.
+He learns that Durin IV has been mining a new ore that is very light and strong.
 Elrond promises to keep this secret and gives it the name "mithril".
 When the mine collapses, King Durin III shuts down further mithril mining.
-Durin IV is furious at his father, but Elrond calms him with a story of his own father, Eärendil, who became a star.
-Durin IV reconciles with his father, who sends him to Lindon to find out what the Elves' intentions are.
+Durin IV is initially furious, but reconciles with his father and agrees to investigate the Elves' true intentions.